AlvaroFRC/Truco/README.md

 Accept.
 Accepts the bet that will be decided at the end of the round.
 Retruco, Worth four.
 Raises the bet and passes the turn to the opponent to decide.

+### Point system

+The game has a working points system.
+When a player reaches 15 points, wins the game.

 ## TODO in the code:

-### Enable buttons on switches
-Retruco, worth four, and other calls, should be able to make at any time of the rounds, so i need to implement a way that the switch of the player enables the correct buttons for the correct flow of the game.

-### Points
-The "envido", "truco", and other calls, are worth different amount of points, and the point system is implemented.
-The counters need to be adjusted, and the points implemented to check who wins the game at 15 or 30

-### UI
-The current version of the game doesn't have any HTML / CSS design.
-This needs to be implemented.

 ### Refactor

-Since the game is still being coded, lots of things are repeated, or coded to be able to stop bugs easily, when I reach V 1.0, the game will need a refactor to change a lot of repetitive code and things that can be simplified.
+Since the game is still being coded, lots of things are repeated, or coded to be able to spot bugs easily, when I reach V 1.0, the game will need a refactor to change a lot of repetitive code and things that can be simplified.